 Our practice is to determine the dollar amount of equity compensation that we want to provide, based on consultation with the compensation consultant who advises the Compensation Committee concerning current market practices.
 In general, we seek to pay equity incentive compensation that approximates the median for our peer group, if targeted performance is achieved and the 75th percentile for our peer group, if maximum performance is achieved.
-In recommending equity compensation awards for an executive, the Compensation Committee considers previously granted but non-vested awards, but it does not generally consider equity ownership or previously vested awards.
 The Compensation Committee typically makes recommendations regarding equity compensation awards at its first meeting in January, depending upon the availability of the financial results for the preceding year.
 Typically, these awards are then approved or adjusted by the Board at its next meeting.
 We make the awards as early as practicable in the year and communicate them to executive officers so that the incentives will be known as early as practicable, thereby maximizing their potential impact.
 We make equity awards after financial data for the preceding year is available, because this information enables us to refine our expectations for the current year.
 The proximity of any awards to earnings announcements or other market events is coincidental.
 Under special circumstances, such as the employment of a new executive or substantial promotion of an existing executive, the Compensation Committee may award equity compensation at other times during the year.
-The Compensation Committee did not make any special grants of equity incentive compensation to any Named Executive Officer in 2015.

-On January 22, 2015, we granted performance-based restricted stock units and service-based restricted stock to the Named Executive Officers (with the exception of the Chief Executive Officer who only received performance-based restricted stock units) pursuant to our Amended and Restated 2008 Incentive Compensation Plan.
-These awards are reflected on the Table on page 52 entitled "Grants of Plan-Based Awards During 2015."
-The Compensation Committee and Board, in order to align the Chief Executive Officer's incentive compensation directly with shareholder interests and to place 100% of his equity compensation at risk, determined that his equity compensation should consist of performance-based restricted stock units with no service-based component.
+On January 26, 2017, we granted performance-based restricted stock units and service-based restricted stock to the NEOs (with the exception of the CEO who only received performance-based restricted stock units)

+pursuant to our Amended and Restated 2008 Incentive Compensation Plan.
+These awards are reflected on the Table on page 52 entitled "Grants of Plan-Based Awards During 2017."
+The Compensation Committee and Board, in order to align the CEO's incentive compensation directly with shareholder interests and to place 100% of his equity compensation at risk, determined that his equity compensation should consist of performance-based restricted stock units with no service-based component.

-The allocations of equity awards granted by the Company included significantly more performance equity awards when compared to the Company's peers as reported on the charts on page 37.
-The Compensation Committee awarded the right to earn shares to the Named Executive Officers and certain other executives based on the performance of the Company in 2014.
-The awards differed for each of the Named Executive Officers and they were determined by the Compensation Committee, according to each officer's salary level and based on competitive survey data provided by Pearl Meyer.
-The awards were not based on individual performance.
+The Compensation Committee awarded the right to earn shares to the NEOs and certain other executives based on the performance of the Company in 2017.
+The awards differed for each of the NEOs and they were determined by the Compensation Committee, according to each officer's salary level and based on competitive survey data provided by Pearl Meyer.
+The performance goals were not based on individual performance.

 Performance-Based Restricted Stock Units.
-The Compensation Committee continued the use of performance-based restricted stock units in 2015 because their use simplifies the administration of the performance awards, as shares are not actually granted until the end of the performance period and dividends are not paid on the units until the units vest into earned shares.
+The Compensation Committee continued the use of performance-based restricted stock units in 2017 because their use simplifies the administration of the performance awards, as shares are not actually granted until the end of the performance period and dividends are not paid on the units until the units vest into earned shares.
 In general, our executive officers will not earn performance-based restricted stock units unless we meet pre-established objective performance criteria for the performance period, and the executive officer remains employed throughout the performance period and any required service period.

 The CEO only receives performance-based restricted stock unit awards.
-In 2015, the CEO's performance-based restricted stock unit awards were allocated between internal and external performance measures as described in the chart on page 42.
+In 2017, the CEO's performance-based restricted stock unit awards were allocated between internal and external performance measures as described in the chart on page 43.

-The Committee allocated 75% of the award based on a measure of total shareholder return to ensure the CEO's interests were closely aligned with shareholders.
-With respect to allocating 25% of the award based on the internal measure of EPS, the Committee considered the importance of focusing the CEO's attention on earnings growth of the Company.
+The Committee allocated 50% of the award based on a measure of relative total shareholder return to ensure the CEO's interests were closely aligned with shareholders.
+The Committee allocated 50% of the award based on the internal measure of ROATCE because of the strong correlation between the improvement in ROATCE and the increase in shareholder value.